 He also donates trophies to tournaments and their causes as a way to give back to the community.

 Doug has also added some unique elements to his work that make him different from other carvers.
 He explained that often the wood he is working has imperfections in the wood.
 Instead of using fillers to hide it, he inlays precious stones in these areas that bring a whole new dimension and color to his work.
 They are subtle, but greatly enhance the look of the piece.
-Pictured here is red coral inlaid into the knot holes in this redfish carving.
+Pictured here is red coral inlaid into the knotholes in this redfish carving.

 A little less subtle are his forays into epoxy-inlaid fish where he takes the basic woodcarving and sets it in various forms of resin.
 He experiments with embedding various objects in the resin and has also developed a unique system of led lighting to make your trophy glow at night.

 Doug’s workshop smells of rich, natural wood mixed with high tech resins.
 Projects in various states of progress are laid out amongst the tools of the trade and shelves of wood slabs.
-A pencil outline of a dolphin on an ancient looking slab of wood caught my eye.
+A pencil outline of a dolphin on an ancient-looking slab of wood caught my eye.
 It amazes me to see the before and wonder what the finished product will look like.
 With Doug, you can bet it will be stunning!

-“Gathering the wood and storing it is still one of the biggest logistical chores associated to the art,” says Doug.
+“Gathering the wood and storing it is still one of the biggest logistical chores associated with the art,” says Doug.
 Keeping up with the many types of wood and their origins gets difficult as the numbers rise.
 Doug works with earwood, cedar, laurel oak, maple, cypress, sycamore, and many others.
 Many of the woods are spalted, which Doug explained is basically a fermentation of the wood by mold and bacteria.
-This softens the wood, but also gives it great character and color patterns.
+This softens the wood but also gives it great character and color patterns.